 MAGICapp is a web-based tool that helps users and organizations to author, publish and update digitally structured Clinical Practice Guidelines based on best current evidence.

 There are a number of WHO guidelines already using MAGICapp such as those for COVID-19, malaria, tuberculosis (TB), self-care interventions, amongst others.

 UNICEF - WHO TECHNICAL ADVISORY GROUP

-Reflecting commitments under the Global Action Plan on Child Wasting, WHO and UNICEF have established a partnership to collaborate on the a) prevention, early detection and treatment of child wasting by providing more up-to-date global normative and operational guidance, b) support to national governments in adapting their national guidelines, and c) coordination of the wasting-related research agenda.
+Reflecting commitments under the UN Global Action Plan on Child Wasting (GAP), WHO and UNICEF have established a partnership to collaborate on a) prevention, early detection and management of wasting and nutritional oedema in children by providing more up-to-date global normative and operational guidance, b) support to national governments in adapting their national guidelines, and c) coordination of the wasting-related research agenda.

-To assist in these efforts, an official UNICEF-WHO Technical Advisory Group on Wasting has been formed after an open call and a selection process to ensure representation predominantly of national governments/organisations as well as civil society organisations and the research community.
+To assist in these efforts, an official UNICEF-WHO Technical Advisory Group (TAG) on Wasting and Nutritional Oedema (Acute Malnutrition) has been formed after an open call and a selection process to ensure representation predominantly of national governments, organisations as well as civil society organisations and the research community.